This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 These dogs appear to be riding more safely:

-We have a Harley Davidson motorcycle that’s similar to the one pictured immediately above.
+We have a Harley Davidson motorcycle that’s similar to the one pictured next to the red car above.

-As much as I like to take my dog riding in the Jeep with me, I can’t deny that I’ve considered taking him with us on the motorcycle as well.
+As much as I like to take my dog riding in the Jeep with me, I can’t deny that I’ve considered finding a way to take our dog with us on motorcycle rides as well.